 PwC is the brand under which PricewaterhouseCoopers Accountants N.V.
 (Chamber of Commerce 34180285), PricewaterhouseCoopers Belastingadviseurs N.V.
-(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services 8.V.
-(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services 8.V.
-(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services 8.V.
-(Chamber of Commerce 34180289) and pubsic companies operate and provide services.
-These services are governed by General Terms and Conditions (Talgemene voorwearden), which include provisions regarding our liability.
-Purchases by these companies are governed by General Terms and Conditions (Talgemene Inkropycorwearden), At www.pwc.nl more detailed information on these companies is available, including these General Terms and Conditions and the General Terms and Conditions of Purchase, which have also been filed at the Amsterdam Chamber of Commerce.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
+(Chamber of Commerce 34180289) and brac companies operate and provise services These services are governed by General Terms and Conditions (algemene voorwaarden), which include provisions regarding our liebility.
+Purchases by these companies are governed by General Terms and Conditions of Purchase (algemene inkeoproorwaarden).
+At www purch more detailed information on these companies is available, including these General Terms and Conditions are the General Terms of Commerce.